-There are ten general education teachers, one resource teacher, and one pre-formal teacher.
+There are eleven general education teachers, and one resource teacher.
 In addition to the K-6 staff, Wilson has one three-day-per-week computer literacy teacher, one prep provider two days per week who provides 45-minute prep time for certificated teachers, one part-time library media assistant, one part-time Speech and Language Therapist, one school psychologist for 1 day a week, part-time mental health clinician, one full-time Student Assistant Specialist, one Behavioral Consultation Model Clinician for one day a week, one after school program director, two para-professionals, one administrative assistant, one student attendance clerk, one part-time bilingual community aide, one part-time TC II, two full-time custodians, one part-time custodian, three food service employees, one campus assistant and four yard duties.
-Wilson's teachers range from second-year to veteran teachers (one or more years of teaching experience).
-In the classroom, teachers teach English Language Arts with Macmillan McGraw Hill (MMH) for English Language Arts (ELA), and SWUN Math (K-6th grades).
+Wilson's teachers range from first-year to veteran teachers (one or more years of teaching experience).
+In the classroom, teachers teach English Language Arts with Wonders for English Language Arts (ELA) and SWUN Math (K-6th grades).
 The school population includes approximately 55 English Language Learners, 22% of the student population.
 English Language Development (ELD) instruction is taught systematically throughout the day, along with 30 minutes of designated ELD instruction daily in each classroom.
+Wilson has adopted a school-wide MTSS reading intervention program all classroom teachers participate in for 40 minutes a day.

 Wilson has the longest-running mentorship program in the district with E&J Gallo.
 We will celebrate our 25th year of Gallo employees coming to Wilson to mentor our students.
 In addition, over the past three years, our Positive Behavior Intervention and Support (PBIS) team has been trained using Restorative Practices.
-Wilson's PBIS team remains committed to training all staff members regarding the importance of developing the "whole" student using various Restorative Practices strategies.
-Both the intermediate and primary playgrounds have PEACE PATHS, a "safe place" where students go to resolve their peer conflicts with guidance.
+Wilson's PBIS team remains committed to training all staff members regarding the importance of developing the "whole" student using various Restorative Practice strategies.
+The intermediate and primary playgrounds have PEACE PATHS, a "safe place" where students resolve their peer conflicts with guidance.
 When appropriate, some teachers opt to use the Restorative Practices circle talks and/or offer comfort corners (a temporary place for students to find comfort) and Peacebuilder Center/Reset Zone to students throughout the school day.
 The following positive behavior activities will continue to be implemented at Wilson: A school-wide incentive system, a student store where students can redeem PBIS rewards points, music during recess, game days, PeaceBuilder school-wide recognition, monthly positive playground rewards, and public recognition at Student of the Month Assemblies.